knutigro/AppReviews/README.md

 App Reviews run in your statusbar and notifies you when there are new reviews.

-Please have a look at the [Project site](http://knutigro.github.io/App-Reviews-OSX/) for binaries and more info.
+Please have a look at the [Project site](http://knutigro.github.io/App-Reviews-OSX/) for signed binaries and more info.

 ## Screenshots